ese3500/final-project-sid-s-kids/README.md

 #### 3.2.1 Overview

-The hardware facilitates voltage measurement and PID control loop execution for a rectifier system, utilizing an ATMega 328 PB microcontroller as the core component.
+The hardware facilitates voltage measurement and PID control loop execution for a rectifier and buck-boost system, utilizing an ATMega 328 PB microcontroller as the core component.

 #### 3.2.2 Definitions, Abbreviations

 - **PID**: Proportional-Integral-Derivative
-- **SCR**: Silicon Controlled Rectifier
 - **ADC**: Analog to Digital Converter
 - **LCD**: Liquid Crystal Display
+- **Op-Amp**: Operational Amplifier

 #### 3.2.3 Functionality

 - **HRS 01**: An op-amp circuit shall be used to scale AC input voltages into the ADC's range.
-- **HRS 02**: The ATMega 328 PB microcontroller shall execute the PID control loop algorithm for adjusting SCR firing angles.
-- **HRS 03**: The microcontroller shall interface with voltage measurement sensors for real-time decision-making.
+  - Due to the op amp circuit, we can read in input voltages in the range of 0 to 15 volts, read output voltages from 0 to -30 volts, and set targets from 0 to -30 volts.
+The op amp circuit takes the scaled values from the ADCs and adjusts them for the 0 to 5 volt range of the ATMega.
+- **HRS 02**: The rectifying and filtering circuit should be able to rectify the signal and have less than 100 mV of voltage ripple at the output.
+  - Using very large capacitors and resistors (41mH inductors and 10mF capacitor) allowed us to filter the rectified signal such that the ripple was 53 mV peak to peak.
+This was a very flat DC voltage that would feed in perfectly into the buck-boost converter.
-- **HRS 04**: The microcontroller shall manage user inputs and display system parameters on an LCD panel.
+- **HRS 03**: The microcontroller shall manage user inputs and display system parameters on an LCD panel.
+  - The ATMega has an LCD screen connected which displays values sampled at 125 kHz.
+The screen shows the input voltage, actual output voltage, and the target voltage set by the user.
-- **HRS 05**: The hardware shall send gate pulses to SCRs in a timely and rapid manner.
+- **HRS 04**: The hardware shall send gate pulses to MOSFETS in a timely and rapid manner.
+The goal is to be able to run at frequencies greater than 10 kHz, keeping it in continuous conduction mode.
-- **HRS 06**: The system shall use an LCD display panel for showing system parameters and user interaction.
+  - The ATmega is able to send gate pulses to the MOSFET at 20 kHz, which given the inductor and capacitor values, keeps the converter in continuous conduction mode.
+Additionally, the error in the gate pulse widths is within 0.3% (as shown in the SRS).
-- **HRS 07**: Safety components such as fuses and diodes shall be incorporated to protect against electrical hazards.
+- **HRS 05**: Safety components such as fuses and diodes shall be incorporated to protect against electrical hazards.
+  - We put in current limiting resistors, diodes, and other safety features whenever there is interaction between the ATMega and the power side.
+- **HRS 06**: The system can operate at output voltage values from 0 to -30V output and input voltage values from 0 to 10V.
+The system should be able to handle low loads (50ohms or lower).
+  - The input voltage range where the converter operated fully in its duty cycle was 2 to 6V, and was able to output -400 mV to -28V, which was our intended output range.
+This was for an input value of 4V, so the converter converted in the range of $\fract{1}{10}$ to 7 times Vin (magnitude).
+The lowest load where the converter worked as desired was 200ohms, but the converter still worked (with warped Vout/Vin characteristics) at low loads down to 50ohms.

 ### 4. Conclusion